- 1 How To Compare

 Currently, burr grinders offer the greatest value for the price.
 These mills are typically priced at under $100, and several can be found that are priced in the $50 price range.

 Burr grinders use tow milling wheels that are identical in size that grinds the beans in the machine.

-These machines have an adjustable gap between the grinding wheels.
+These machines have an adjustable gap between the wheels.
 While traditional burr grinders can produce a decent espresso grind, the newer technology conical burr grinders offer an even better performance.
 The typical burr grinder is unable to create a Turkish grind.
 However, the conical burr can grind beans that fine.

 Burr grinders work using two burred plates, made from metal or ceramic, positioned with enough space between them to crush the beans by rotating, producing a better grind than is possible with a blade.

 Unlike the spinning blades that chop the beans, the burrs shear them into exact sized particles.